graygnuorg/go-gdbm/README.md

 `GDBM` databases can be converted to non-searchable [flat files](https://www.gnu.org.ua/software/gdbm/manual/Flat-files.html), also known as __dumps__, and re-created from such files.
 This can be used, for example, to create back-up copies or for sending the database over the wire.
-Two dump formats are supported.
-The `BinaryDump` format is a simpler format, which is retained for backward compatibility with older versions of `GDBM`.
-The `AsciiDump` for mat is a recommended format to use.
+Two dump formats are supported: `AsciiDump` and `BinaryDump`.
+The latter is a simpler format, which is retained for backward compatibility with older versions of `GDBM`.
+The recommended format is `AsciiDump`.

-To create a dump from an opened database file, use the `Dump` method:
+To create a dump from an open database file, use the `Dump` method:

 ```
    func (db *Database) Dump(cfg DumpConfig) error